 In another study, healthy individuals reported that supplementing with 10 grams of collagen hydrolysate for 24 weeks resulted in significant reductions in joint pain.
 Additionally, studies have shown that supplementation with as little as 5 grams of hydrolyzed collagen (and as little as 1 gram of hydrolyzed type II collagen) can improve skin health.
 It appears that supplementing with hydrolyzed collagen stimulates chondrocyte activity, which results in an increase in the body’s natural production of collagen (5).

-As mentioned above, aside from age and rare genetic mutations, there are several lifestyle factors that can contribute to a decrease in collagen production.
+In addition to supplementing with collagen, its endogenous production and depletion can be influenced by lifestyle factors both positively and negatively.
+There are several lifestyle factors that can contribute to a decrease in collagen production.
 These include excess exposure to UV radiation, inadequate intake of vitamin C (which is a cofactor in collagen production), smoking, and lack of sleep.
 On the flip side, there are also lifestyle and dietary factors that can naturally increase collagen production, including weight-bearing exercise, vitamin C, vitamin B3, vitamin A, and the amino acids glycine and proline (6,7).